-LONDON -The prevalence of COVID-19 infections in England increased to around 1 in 70 people in the week ending Oct 2, Britain’s Office for National Statistics said on Friday, reaching its highest level since the end of August.
+LONDON -The prevalence of COVID-19 infections in England increased to around 1 in 60 people in the week ending Oct 9, Britain’s Office for National Statistics said on Friday, reaching its highest level since January.

-The ONS said that prevalence of infections had risen for its second straight week, having been at 1 in 85 people in the previous week.
+The ONS said that prevalence of infections had risen for its third straight week, having been at 1 in 70 people in the previous week.